Emergent Spin Supersolids in Frustrated Quantum Materials: spin supersolids in easy-axis triangular antiferromagnets

 \subsection{Spin excitations}

 As a key dynamical property, the spin excitation spectra provide essential insights into the nature of spin supersolid states.
 Low-energy spin excitations are also closely related to thermodynamic properties at low temperatures, including the specific heat, entropy, and magnetocaloric effect.
-INS measurements by several groups have revealed robust gapless excitations at the $K$ points of the Brillouin zone, which arise from the spontaneous breaking of the U(1) symmetry in the spin supersolid phases~\cite{gao2024double,sheng2025continuum}.
-Consistently, numerical calculations of the dynamical structure factor have identified the same gapless Goldstone mode, with overall good agreement between theory and experiment~\cite{chi2024dynamical,gao2024double,sheng2025continuum,bose2025modified}.
+INS measurements by several groups have revealed robust gapless excitations at the $K$ points in the Brillouin zone, which arise from the spontaneous breaking of U(1) symmetry in the spin supersolid phases~\cite{gao2024double,sheng2025continuum}.
+Consistently, numerical calculations of the dynamical structure factor have identified the same gapless Goldstone mode, with overall good agreement between experiment and theory~\cite{chi2024dynamical,gao2024double,sheng2025continuum,bose2025modified} as shown in Figure~\ref{Fig_2_eaxy_axis}d,e, respectively.
 In addition to the gapless mode, numerical studies have proposed the existence of a pseudo-Goldstone mode with a small but finite gap~\cite{rau2018pseudo}.
-One INS experiment has indicated low-energy excitation continua~\cite{sheng2025continuum}; however, numerical analysis suggests that these features may be attributed to the finite energy resolution of the experiment~\cite{chi2024dynamical}.
+One INS experiment has indicated low-energy excitation continua~\cite{sheng2025continuum}, which might originate from fractionalized spinon excitations, reflecting the proximity of the spin supersolid phase to a Dirac spin liquid~\cite{jia2024quantum}; however, tensor-network based numerical analysis suggests that these features may be attributed to the finite energy resolution of the experiment~\cite{chi2024dynamical}.